| the idea for 'rehearsal' lead directly

 hopefully unify into one total movement, made from many singular

-i started by painting the frames of
+figure movements. i started by painting the frames of

 figures in the background first. working forward, choosing